 - birth control pills (which can also decrease hair growth)

 Am I “hirsute” or just a little hairy?
-Talking about hair growth with your healthcare
+Talking about hair growth with your healthcare practitioner

 Ask yourself the following questions: